raine/anki-llm/README.md

 **Another example: Sampling random cards from decks**

 Here's another example of Claude Code using the `query` command to sample random cards from multiple decks.
-Given the instruction: "Use anki-llm-batch to pick random cards from Glossika decks, and print the English and Japanese fields for each, pick 10 cards from each deck, and save to a markdown file"
+Given the instruction: "Use anki-llm to pick random cards from Glossika decks, and print the English and Japanese fields for each, pick 10 cards from each deck, and save to a markdown file"

 [Full conversation](https://gist.github.com/raine/b8d42275a188005bd2dadc34b8e05824)